-Through collaboration with Dr. Thilo Gross at the University of Bristol (formerly at the Max Planck Institute for the

-RPPR - Preview Report

-Physics of Complex Systems), the PI has acquired mathematical knowledge and skills for analytical study of adaptive network dynamics using moment closure techniques, as well as many creative ideas and insights into how one could effectively represent and analyze various dynamics of adaptive networks.

-This project involves two graduate research assistants (Jeff Schmidt and Benjamin James Bush).
-Bush joined in Fall 2010 and has been working on the application of adaptive networks to social network modeling and analysis.
+Through collaboration with Dr. Thilo Gross at the University of Bristol (formerly at the Max Planck Institute for the Physics of Complex Systems), the PI has acquired mathematical knowledge and skills for analytical study of adaptive network dynamics using moment closure techniques, as well as many creative ideas and insights into how one could effectively represent and analyze various dynamics of adaptive networks.
+This project involved two graduate research assistants (Jeff Schmidt and Benjamin James Bush).
+Bush joined in Fall 2010 and has worked on the application of adaptive networks to social network modeling and analysis.
 He is from an underrepresented group (Hispanic).
 Schmidt joined in Spring 2011 and has been the main software developer of PyGNA, working on the implementation of the GNA framework in Python/NetworkX.
-Both students enrolled in the Ph.D. program in Systems Science at Binghamton University, and the PI supervises their work.
+Both students enrolled in the Ph.D. program in Systems Science at Binghamton University, and the PI supervised their work.
 Both students took a graduate course on computational modeling taught by the PI.

-The two graduate students are receiving multidicsiplinary research training under financial support from this NSF award, including international collaboration with Dr. Thilo Gross at the University of Bristol, UK (formerly at the Max Planck Institute for the Physics of Complex Systems in Dresden, Germany) every summer.
+The two graduate students received multidicsiplinary research training under financial support from this NSF award, including international collaboration with Dr. Thilo Gross at the University of Bristol, UK (formerly at the Max Planck Institute for the Physics of Complex Systems in Dresden, Germany) in the summer of 2011, 2012 and 2013.
 The PI and the graduate students (both in 2011 and 2012; only Schmidt in 2013) stayed in Dr. Gross's lab during the summers and had intensive discussions with him as well as his staff.
-The students' reflections on their learning through these international experiences are attached to this annual report.
 Schmidt also accompanied the PI in his visit to DRDC-CORA in Ottawa, Canada, in September 2011, and participated in the initial stage of the collaboration with DRDC-CORA.
 Schmidt has obtained a Master's degree for his research on this project in Fall 2012.
 A conference paper based on his Master's thesis won the Best Studednt Paper award at the IEEE Symposium on Artificial Life in April 2013.
-In the meantime, Bush is expected to obtain a PhD for this research on this project by the end of 2013.
-Both students are currently working on journal articles that summarize their research outcomes.

-In addition, the PI, Bush and Jin Akaishi (collaborator) participated in the supervision of local high school student teams during the Fall 2010/Spring 2011 semesters.
+Both students are currently working on journal articles that summarize their research outcomes, as well as writing their respective PhD dissertations.
+In addition, the PI, Bush, Schmidt, Jin Akaishi (collaborator) and Genki Ichinose (collaborator) participated in the supervision of local high school student teams through the NetSci High program.
 They had weekly meetings with two student teams on a regular basis to discuss research progresses, tasks and directions.
 They all gained valuable educational experiences through these outreach activities.
-The PI continued supervising various high school student teams to date.
+The PI continues supervising various high school student teams to date.
 This project also involved several undergraduate assistants.
 Steven Krell (Bioengineering junior) was hired to assist the PI in organizing the STCAN 2011 workshop and the ICCS 2011 conference itself (for which the PI served as a Program Chair).
 While he did not conduct any research, Krell was able to attend the workshop/conference as a staff member and learned a lot about complex systems and network sciences.
 For research, Chun Wong (Bioengineering senior) was hired during Spring 2012 to help the PI develop the simulation software for the collaboration project with DRDC-CORA.
 He accompanied the PI and Schmidt in their visit to DRDC-CORA in Ottawa, Canada, in September 2011.
 Finally, Alex Hantman (Bioengineering junior) helped writing prototype codes for the collaboration project with Dr. Zhirong Bao during summer 2012.
 What is the impact on physical resources that form infrastructure?

-N/A
+Nothing to report.
 What is the impact on institutional resources that form infrastructure?

 The new graduate course on complex adaptive networks produced in this project will serve as an educational resource for faculty and students at Binghamton University.
 What is the impact on information resources that form infrastructure?